JoshMaruyama/cit281-lab9/index.md

 ### Goals and Outcomes

-Part 1: Create Learning Lab course/repo within your GitHub account Part 2: Practice exiting and returning to the course from course repo Part 3: Work through course
+1. Create Learning Lab course/repo within your GitHub account
+2. Practice exiting and returning to the course from course repo
+3. Work through course
-Part 4: Download completed course repo as deliverable
+4. Download completed course repo as deliverable